 Prescription Drug Benefits are subject to the applicable Copay, Deductible and/or Coinsurance amounts shown in the Schedule of Benefits Summary.
+Prorated cost-sharing may apply if a partial supply is requested by the prescribing physician and/or the pharmacist for the purpose of synchronizing medications.
 All covered prescription drug products must be Medically Necessary, and:

-- be FDA approved, - be evaluated for coverage by the Pharmacy and Therapeutics Committee of BCBSNE or the Pharmacy Benefit Manager; - · be dispensed by a registered pharmacist, and - require a Physician's or Dentist's prescription.
+- be FDA-approved, - be evaluated for coverage by the Pharmacy and Therapeutics Committee of BCBSNE or the Pharmacy Benefit Manager, - · require a Physician's or Dentist's prescription, and - be dispensed by a registered pharmacist.